 From the earliest days when weary travelers stopped to rejuvenate in the healing springs, now known as the Jefferson Pools, tourism has played a major role in the development of Bath County.
 Since the first Homestead Resort was built in 1766, the community of Hot Springs has been a nationally recognized four season resort attraction.
 The popularity of “taking the waters” in the mid-18th century secured Bath County’s place as a tourism attraction.

 Bath County is an ideal place for plein air painting.
 The county and surrounding area are endowed with a rich history of art and have been a destination for artists for centuries.
-Most notable is Edward Beyer, who came his wife came from Germany in the late 1840s.
+Most notable is Edward Beyer, who came with his wife from Germany in the late 1840s.
 Beyer traveled extensively in Virginia, especially western Virginia, creating panoramic paintings of the Shenandoah Valley.
 As a plein air painter Beyer’s paintings provide a vivid, colorful tour of western Virginia locales in the mid-nineteenth century.

 Bath County possesses a stunning collection of beautiful landscapes, panoramic vistas, historic architecture and an abundance of southern charm.